UW-Madison-DSI/uw-jekyll-theme/README.md

 pixi run install
 ```

-and then run any defined task with `pixi run` such as building and serving the website at `http://127.0.0.1:4000/ospo.wisc.edu-uw-jekyll-theme/`
+and then run any defined task with `pixi run`, such as building and serving the website at `http://127.0.0.1:4000`

 ```
 pixi run serve